-The IRS has a program in place that allows those taxpayers to pay the government back over time, rather than all at once.
+This IRS program allows those taxpayers to pay the government back over time rather than all at once.
 To request and implement this setup, you’ll need to fill out Form 9465: Installment Agreement Request.

-While this can relieve you of the short-term stress that you might feel over your taxes, keep in mind that there’s a cost.
-You will continue to accrue penalties and interest on the overdue amount that you owe until you pay everything off in full.
+While this can relieve you of the short-term stress you might feel over your taxes, keep in mind that there’s a cost; you will continue to accrue penalties and interest on the overdue amount you owe until you pay everything off in full.
 While your exact timeline will depend on the total amount you owe, most repayments must be completed within 72 months.

-You can find Form 9465 on the IRS website.
+You can find IRS Form 9465 on the official website of the Internal Revenue Service (IRS).
+You can download and print the form or fill it out online using the IRS Online Payment Agreement tool.
 If you file your taxes with qualified tax attorneys, they can help you locate and complete this form when you file your taxes.

 The first condition is that you must have filed all of your past tax returns.
 This must also be the first installment payment agreement you’ve initiated in the past five years.